gabrielmiller/gabrielmiller.org/frontend/packages/blog/src/posts/2023-09-04-a-curious-clock-problem.md

         a.
 Due to a replication latency event in our application database cluster, we missed data for a window of time.
 As it turns out, we discovered that the timestamp and timestamp+increment modes of kafka connect source connectors handle this by polling for records _since the greatest timestamp in the last successful batch._ Unfortunately these events are not uncommon on our system, so this discovery ended our exploration of this prototype.
         b.
 We initially prototyped this at a less frequent interval, but set it to ingest more time(e.g. run every 1 minute, ingest 5 minutes of history), which meant that we needed to either dedupe the data in some manner or just process a higher volume of data.

-Ideally in the future this is an area where JazzHR could add some maturity.
-A better change detection system, like [debezium](https://debezium.io/) could prevent these problems.
+Ideally in the future this is an area where JazzHR could invest future resources.
+A more robust change data capture system, like [debezium](https://debezium.io/), could prevent these problems.